-Bulk fertilizers will be incorporated into the soil shortly after delivery and will not typically be stockpiled/stored on site.
 Should bulk fertilizers need to be stockpiled, they will be covered with a tarp and secured with ropes and weights.
 Fertilizers will be stored in a stormproof shed or Conex container so that stormwater is not contaminated.
-Fertilizers will be properly labeled and open containers sealed when stored.
+Fertilizers will be properly labeled, and open containers sealed when stored.
 Personal protective equipment will be used by staff when handling fertilizers and other chemicals, such as safety glasses, gloves, dust mask or respirator, boots, and pants and long-sleeved shirt.
 Fertilizers will be handled and applied according to their instructions.
-See Material Safety Data Sheets in the Appendix for specific information.
-The following fertilizer application and storage protocols will be implemented:

-- Comply with all label directions; - Store chemicals in a secure building or shed to prevent access by wildlife; - Contain any chemical leaks and immediately clean up any spills; - Apply the minimum amount of product necessary; - Prevent offsite drift: - Do not apply chemicals when pollinators are present; - Do not spray directly to surface water or allow chemical product to drift to surface water.
+- The following fertilizer application and storage protocols will be implemented: - Comply with all label directions; - Store chemicals in a secure building or shed to prevent access by wildlife; - Contain any chemical leaks and immediately clean up any spills; - Apply the minimum amount of product necessary; - Prevent offsite drift; - Do not apply chemicals when pollinators are present; - Do not spray directly to surface water or allow chemical product to drift to surface water.